uriyahav/book-api/Readme.md

 ---

 ## 🛠️ Next Steps & Suggested Improvements
-See `progress.md` for a prioritized, phased roadmap of advanced features and polish:
 - JavaDocs, inline comments, API examples
 - Pagination, CORS, more roles
 - Swagger/OpenAPI docs